jpradoar/event-driven-architecture/README.md

 ### Extra features
 <br>:heavy_check_mark: <b>Safe data</b>:  My apps use tokens or passwords, and I need to manage them safely and then I need to commit all data without leaking my secrets.   ;)
 <br>:heavy_check_mark: <b>Vendor lock-in</b>: In my case, I prefer have a infrastructure can be used and implemented in any cloud provider that runs a kubernetes cluster, in an "on-premise" client environment or even in a development environment like my laptop.
 <br>:heavy_check_mark: <b>Vulnerability Scans</b>: Every time a Developer or SRE build a docker image must be scanned to find possible vulnerabilities.
 If it happen that image have to mark with different tag.
-[Vulnerability Scans](vuln_scans/)
+[Vulnerability Scans](vuln_scans/)  and  [html format](https://jpradoar.github.io/event-driven-architecture/vuln_scans/vuln_scan_demo.html)
 <br>:heavy_check_mark: <b>Monitoring</b>: All developers or devops must be see some metrics.
 <br><hr><br>